ming053l/HyFusion/README.md

 # HyFusion
-The pytorch implementation of "HyFusion: Enhanced Cross-Scale Receptive Field Transformer for Hyperspectral and Multispectral Image Fusion".
+The official pytorch implementation of "HyFusion: Enhanced Cross-Scale Receptive Field Transformer for Hyperspectral and Multispectral Image Fusion".